 Poplar Gulch is a 5.8 mile moderately trafficked point-to-point trail located near Nathrop, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from July until October.
+The trail is primarily used for hiking and mountain biking and is best used from July until October.

 The trail climbs pretty steeply up to a ridge, and then down the other side into South Cottonwood Canyon.